samclub/sen-homepage/content/climate/atlas/_index.md

 lastmod: "2020-05-05"
 draft: false  # Is this a draft? true/false
 toc: true  # Show table of contents? true/false
-type: docs  # Do not modify.
+type: book  # Do not modify.

 menu:
   atlas: